imathis/clash/README.md

     - echo "Gist build complete"
 ```

 Notice the first test isn't a test at all.
-It's a hash of tasks, each with it's own defined command(s).
-The test below calls tasks in it's before and after blocks.
+It's a hash of tasks, each with its own defined command(s).
+The test below calls tasks in its before and after blocks.
 Note that tasks can be used along with any other system command in before or after blocks.

 ## Contributing